-According to a recent study by financial software giant Intuit and consulting firm Emergent Research, 80 percent of U.S. small businesses will be using cloud computing by 2020.
+According to a recent study by financial software giant Intuit and consulting firm Emergent Research, 80 percent of U.S. small businesses will be using by 2020.
 This is up from 37 percent in 2014.

 What does cloud computing really mean?
 Is it just a fad?
 By no means, according to Cloudwedge.com.
 A recent article about ViON Enterprise cloud and its effect on multi-cloud environments is just one of many examples of businesses using cloud computing.

 Here are some real ways cloud computing has helped small businesses improve efficiency and their bottom line.

 Cloud computing makes it possible to work anywhere, share information seamlessly, and be updated on your employees or coworkers’ project-related activities at all times.
 Employees can collaborate irrespective of their geographical location and access detailed overviews of project progress.
 This is helping them be much more productive in terms of demonstrating products and services to customers and managing work processes.